DemoMacro/nlptools/packages/nlptools/README.md

 > Main NLPTools package - Complete suite of NLP algorithms and utilities

 This is the main NLPTools package (`@nlptools/nlptools`) that exports all algorithms and utilities from the entire toolkit.
-It provides a single entry point to access all string distance and similarity algorithms.
+It provides a single entry point to access all string distance, similarity algorithms, and text splitting utilities.

 ## Features

 - 🎯 **All-in-One**: Complete access to all NLPTools algorithms
 - 📦 **Convenient**: Single import for all functionality
+- ✂️ **Text Splitting**: Document chunking and text processing utilities
+- 📏 **Distance & Similarity**: Comprehensive string comparison algorithms
 - 🚀 **Performance Optimized**: Automatically uses the fastest implementations available
 - 📝 **TypeScript First**: Full type safety with comprehensive API
 - 🔧 **Easy to Use**: Consistent API across all algorithms